MobilityData/mobility-database-interface/.github/PULL_REQUEST_TEMPLATE.md

 Summarize the changes in the pull request including how it relates to any issues (include the #number, or link them).

 Implement
-- Process MD5
-- Tests for process

 This PR contains changes to

 **Expected behavior:**